 Homepage of the site 'What to do with your life?'

-Why do humans reason massively wrong?
+Why do humans reason massively incorrectly?

 What is rhetoric?

-What is backwards reasoning?
+What is a backward reasoning?

 What is a heuristic?